Gayle M. Volk, USDA-ARS National Laboratory for Genetic Resources Preservation, 1111 S. Mason St., Fort Collins, Colorado 80521. Gayle.Volk@usda.gov

-Robert Krueger, USDA-ARS National Clonal Repository for Citrus and Dates, 1060 Martin Luther King Blvd., Riverside, CA 92507.
+Robert Krueger, USDA-ARS National Clonal Repository for Citrus and Dates, 1060 Martin Luther King Blvd., Riverside, California 92507.

-Brittany Moreland, USDA-ARS National Clonal Repository for Citrus and Dates, 1060 Martin Luther King Blvd., Riverside, CA 92507.
+Brittany Moreland, USDA-ARS National Clonal Repository for Citrus and Dates, 1060 Martin Luther King Blvd., Riverside, California 92507.

 - Introduction to the USDA National Plant Germplasm System Citrus collection

 - Introduction to the citrus shoot tip cryopreservation procedure

 - Harvesting and preparing budwood